PrestaShop/docs/development/architecture/introduction.md

 PrestaShop comes bundled with a default FO theme, called "Classic", but merchant can choose to use a different theme.
 Hundreds of them are [available for download on the Addons Marketplace][addons-themes].

 Since FO themes work on top of legacy controllers, they are based on the [Smarty templating engine][smarty].
-They all integrate a shared core javascript library which is called `core.js`, which has jQuery 3 bundled in (or jQuery 2 before {{< minver v="1.7.7" >}}).
+They all integrate a shared core javascript library which is called `core.js`, which has jQuery 3 bundled in.

 _Classic_ is based on [Bootstrap][bootstrap] 4 alpha 5.
 A great number of themes are based on it using the [Child theme feature][child-theme].